 IMPORTANT ADDITIONAL ADOPTION INFORMATION

 - Rescue dogs are a work in progress.
-We encourage our adopters to enroll in an obedience class with their new Doberman.
-This is helpful in building confidence for both dog and owner along with establishing a bond for a successful life long relationship.
+Adopters are required to enroll in an obedience class with their new dog.
+This is helpful in building confidence for both dog and owner and establishes a bond for a successful lifelong relationship.

 - All adopters must sign an Adoption Contract, no exceptions.
 The Contract is a binding legal agreement between Doberman Underground and the adopter(s).
 It states, among other requirements, that the adoptor(s) keep the dog up-to-date on all vaccines, heartworm prevention, medical care, and yearly wellness veterinary exams.
 The Contract also requires that if the new owners should, for ANY reason, not be able to keep and care for the dog, the dog MUST be returned to Doberman Underground; NO exceptions.

 - As is common with rescue adoptions nationwide, we need to ensure your current pets, or recently lost pets, are kept up to date on heartworm testing and vaccinations.
 We have treated many dogs that were heartworm positive.
 These treatments are painful and expensive.
 It is very important to us that your current or past pet(s) receive regular heartworm treatment and that any dog placed with you will continue with the recommended heartworm protocol. **Note: adoption applications will be declined if you are not following your vet’s heartworm treatment plan and/or if you are not up to date on vetting.

 - Adopters must own the property where the adopted dog will reside (i.e. not living at home with parents, etc.).